annedranowski/shebang/src/pages/index.md

 # Hi, I’m Anne 🕵🏻‍♀️

-I am fascinated with pattern recognition.
-As a quantitative & qualitative researcher, I curate and reshape data to inform effective decision-making and drive growth.
+I am fascinated by pattern recognition.
+As a quantitative & qualitative researcher, I curate and reshape data to maximize SNR, inform effective decision-making and drive growth.

 With a background in representation theory, I enjoy collaborating end-to-end on multi-layered functional & dynamic solutions.